wkliao/BTIO/README.md

 respectively. `FIVE_DBL` is the fifth dimension of size 5, which is not partitioned among processes.

+In the above example, NUM_DUMPS = 40, Z = 512, Y = 512, X = 512, and FIVE_DBL =
+5. When I/O method is MPI collective I/O, there are `ncells` number of collective I/O calls per global variable and ncells = square root of number of MPI processes.
+When I/O method is MPI independent I/O, there are also `ncells` number of independent I/O calls per global variable made by each MPI process.
+When I/O method is PnetCDF blocking I/O, there are `ncells` number of collective PnetCDF I/O calls per global variable.
+In this case, there are `ncells` MPI collective I/O calls underneath PnetCDF per global variable.
+When I/O method is PnetCDF nonblocking I.O, there are `ncells` number of nonblocking PnetCDF I/O calls posted first, followed by an `nfmpi_waitall()` call to flush the requests.
+In this case, there is only one MPI collective I/O calls underneath PnetCDF per global variable.

 Example command to run an MPI job:
 ```
         mpiexec -n 1024 ./btio